-Course Work: The course work consists of 4 exams, as well as a final paper (required for PSY 538 students only).
+Course Work: The course work consists of 4 exams, credit for participation/attendance, as well as a final paper (required for PSY 538 students only).

 Exams: The exams consist of a mix of multiple choice questions, as well as short answer and essay questions.
-For PSY 438 students, the first 3 exams will each count for 26.7% of your grade, the 4th exam (which covers less material) will count for 20% of your grade.
+For PSY 438 students, the first 3 exams will each count for 25% of your grade, the 4th exam (which covers less material) will count for 20% of your grade.

 No makeup exams will be given without a valid, excused absence.
-You will need to present a documented excuse (e.g., doctor's note, court order, or documented athletic events such as away games for student athletes) for a missed exam in order to take a makeup exam.
-The documented excuse must be presented before (if possible) or ASAP following the exam.
+You will need to present a documented excuse (e.g., doctor's note, court order, or documented athletic events for student athletes) for a missed exam in order to take a makeup exam.
+The documented excuse must be presented before (if possible) or as soon as possible following the exam.
 Makeup exams will be administered during the final exam period to only those students with previously excused absences.